-- Confirm that this situation is acceptable to the acquirer and/or payment card brand. - Identify systems and process to be included within the entity's PCI DSS assessment. - Ensure that the TPSP is advised of any expectations of improvements to the service and its, sustainability. - Notify the TPSP of any requirement for a notice period for any changes to the service or support of the service - to allow an assessment to determine whether it will impact on compliance. - The TPSP will need to be made aware of and understand that as it is now included as part of the entity's compliance assessment, business changes of the TPSP could adversely impact the compliance status of the entity.
+- Identify systems and process to be included within the entity's PCI DSS assessment. - Ensure that the TPSP is advised of any expectations of improvements to the service and its, sustainability. - Notify the TPSP of any requirement for a notice period for any changes to the service or support of the service - to allow an assessment to determine whether it will impact on compliance. - The TPSP will need to be made aware of and understand that as it is now included as part of the entity's compliance assessment, business changes of the TPSP could adversely impact the compliance status of the entity. - Clearly define "right to audit" requirements including timeframes and who is responsible for cost incurrences if the merchant will be assessing the TPSP instead of relying on an AOC or other form of compliance evidence from the third party.